Bachelor of Science, Major in Environmental Science (Water Resources)

 1

-SOCI 2319, GEOG 2355, or GEOG 2356 are recommended for the Core Curriculum requirement for Component Area IV (Language, Philosophy, and Culture) or IX because they are prerequisites for some of the Environmental Science Prescribed Electives.
+SOCI 2319, GEOG 2355, or GEOG 2356 are recommended to satisfy the Core Curriculum requirement for Component Area IV (Language, Philosophy, and Culture) or Component Area IX (Component Area Option) because they are prerequisites for some of the Environmental Science Prescribed Electives.

 2